kowshikthopalli/DomainBed/README.md

 # Welcome to MulDEns code base.

+This is the code for our paper titled  Automated Domain Discovery from Multiple Sources to Improve Zero-Shot Generalization - https://arxiv.org/abs/2112.09802

 MulDEns is written on top of DomainBeD, a PyTorch suite containing benchmark datasets and algorithms for domain generalization, as introduced in (https://arxiv.org/abs/2007.01434).